 Dynamic NAT is an unregistered IP address that is private is changed to a registered public address from a group of the public IP address.
 If the IP address group is occupied, then the packets are transmitted with a fixed number of the private IP address that can be transmitted to the public address.
 For example, if there is a group of two public IPs, and it can be accessed by two private IP’s can be transmitted at the estimated time.
 But if there is any need for the third IP to access the internet, then the packet is transmitted since many private IP addresses are connected to a group of public IP addresses.
 NAT is deployed when there is a finite number of internet users because to create a global IP address pool is very expensive.

 3. Port Address Translation

 Port Address Translation is called NAT overload, where many private IP addresses can be transmitted into unit registered IP addresses.
-The port numbers are applied to differentiate the traffic flow belongs to an individual IP address.
+The port numbers are applied to differentiate the traffic flow that belongs to an individual IP address.
 This is frequently used as a cost-saving method since thousands of servers can be connected to the internet by one real global public IP address.

-- In NAT if there is no IP address is available, then the packets are transmitted and an Internet Control Message Protocol’s host unreachable packets are delivered to the given destination.
+- In NAT, if there is no IP address is available, then the packets are transmitted, and an Internet Control Message Protocol’s host unreachable packets are delivered to the given destination.

 Advantages and Disadvantage of NAT

-Let us see some advantages and disadvantages
+Let us see some advantages and disadvantages.

 1. NAT helps in preserving the IPv4 address space when the user uses NAT overload